-Welcome to my site, where I keep a collection of things, mostly to do with my work at the UCL Institute of Education, where I am Professor of English, Media and Drama at the UCL Knowledge Lab.
-A lot of my work is collaborative: you can find which people and organisations I work with at the site of our research collaborative, DARE, a joint venture with the British Film Institute.
-Recent DARE posts are copied to the side-bar on this site, showing events, projects, publications and initiatives of the DARE group and its partners.
+Welcome to my site, where I keep a collection of things, mostly to do with my work at the UCL Institute of Education, where I am Professor of English, Media and Drama.
+A lot of my work is collaborative: you can find which people and organisations I work with at the site of our ever-expanding research centre, ReMAP, a joint venture with the British Film Institute.
+Recent ReMAP posts are copied to the side-bar on this site, showing events, projects, publications and initiatives of the ReMAP group and its partners.
 You can also follow my Twitter feed in the side bar.

 This site contains details of books I’ve published, and selected downloadable publications arranged around the most common themes I study: English, film, media literacy, digital arts, and play and games.
 There’s also a page on our game-authoring software, Missionmaker.

 You can also find links to my projects below.
 I spend a lot of time exploring young people’s creative production of media, mostly film, animation, and digital games.
 I am interested in how they use these forms and for what expressive purposes; how they gather up modes from the other arts (words, voice, movement, image, music); and in how they negotiate the shifting boundaries of popular culture.
 More generally, I am interested in the cultural contexts in which these practices appear: in spaces of play and learning.

-Other things I’m interested in appear in various places on this site: music, literature, oral narrative, play, videogame design, literacy, English teaching, drama and theatre, semiotics, creativity, culture and technology, the digital arts.
+Other things I’m interested in appear in various places on this site: music, literature, oral narrative, play, videogame design, literacy, English teaching, drama and theatre, semiotics, multimodality, creativity, culture and technology, the digital arts.
 I’ll keep updating as the projects, thinking, writing and practice develop.